Birdtalk/PostProjectAnalysis/README.md

 <section id="micproject">
 <h1>Microsoft Project Work Scheduled Hours Estimates</h1>
 <p>
 The Microsoft Project document provides a comprehensive organized schedule for a project, offering a detailed roadmap of tasks, milestones, and timelines.
-Utilizing Gantt charts and other project management tools, this document presents a clear overview of project activities, their interdependencies, and the anticipated project timeline.
-It serves as a dynamic and interactive resource, allowing project stakeholders to monitor progress, identify critical paths, and make informed decisions to ensure successful project completion.
-Overall, the Microsoft Project document is an invaluable tool for project managers and teams to plan, track, and manage project schedules efficiently.
 	</br>	</br>
 	<u><b>HOWEVER </b> </u>This sort of data is hard to digest at a glance and can benefit greatly from having a dashboard built which visualizes many of the key features of this data.
 </p>